Šlágry: Reception

 Ian Christe wrote that "Master's Hammer […] have become witty musique moderne composers with Šlágry, trading in distortion for traditional orchestral instrumentation while keeping oddball arrangements that make metal appealing".
 According to him, "the mixed-up metal influences were part of an exit strategy".
+Writing for Toilet ov Hell, Ben Serna-Grey stated that "Šlágry is like a nightmare vision of what someone would imagine when they hear about people who are into both classical and metal music, yet seem to fundamentally misunderstand exactly what metal sounds like", comparing the album's sonority favorably to the works of John Cage and Harry Partch.